 Read the entire publication here:http://www.ncbi.nlm.nih.gov/pmc/articles/PMC3445080/

-All of these studies together illustrate the absurdity of coaching the pitcher to begin the delivery with anything other than the drive leg foot.
-Yes, we start the movement by leading with the hips but this is only to support the lateral forces and mainly to position the drive leg for building peak vertical ground reaction forces just before front foot strike.
-By not starting the delivery with the focus on the drive leg foot puts the kinetic chain in a position for poor timing, especially when focusing on the hips or the lift leg to build the stride.
+All of these studies together illustrate the absurdity of coaching the pitcher to begin the delivery with anything other than the drive's leg foot.
+Yes, we start the movement by leading with the hips but this is only to support the lateral forces and mainly to position the drive leg for building peak vertical ground reaction forces just before the front foot strike.
+Not starting the delivery with the focus on the drive leg foot puts the kinetic chain in a position for poor timing, mainly when focusing on the hips or the lifted leg to build the stride.

 Here is a case study from 1985, which first defined and documented the critical importance of beginning the pitching delivery with the drive leg foot.
 Here is the reference from the study summarizing the sequence: